ashmanq/vet_management_app/README.md

 ruby app.rb
 ```

+## Instructions on how to use the app

+The website consists of 5 main pages and a search facility accessible by links on the navigation bar..
+These are:

+1. Animals      -    This will take you to a page listing all animals on the apps records along with options to
+                     either register a new animal or see a view of which animals are currently checked into the vets
+                     practice.
+Clicking on any animal listed will give you details about the animal (name, type, DoB, Vet
+                     Checked In/Out).

+2. Vets         -    This page lists all vets currently listed at the practice.
+You also get an option to add a new vet to                        the practice.
+Clicking on a Vet will give you details about that Vet (name, animals under their care).

+3. Owners       -    This page lists all pet owners on the system.
+Clicking on an owner will take you to details about that
+                     owner (Address, Tel No, Registration status, Vets Bill).

+4. Search       -    The search page allows you to search the database for the following:
+                     - Animals, searching by name or type.
+                     - Vets, searching by name.
+                     - Owners, searching by name.

+5. Appointments -    This page lists all appointments for vets in the practice.

 ## Built With

 * [Ruby](http://www.ruby-lang.org) - The programming language used for logic/interface
 * [PSQL](https://www.postgresql.org/) - Database management
 * [Sinatra](https://sinatrarb.com) - To create a local web server

 ## Authors